marythought/fundrazor/README.md

 1. Does this have to be through our site?
 Something like mail chimp much better for mass emailing.
 We'd have to handle unsubscribe somehow.
 Maybe instead of doing the emailing we could generate a template for a person to email to their contacts (more personal that way anyway), and just count social shares?

 2. If it must be sent through our site, probably want to keep a record of who sent to.
 Add a new class "Referrals" with an id, an email address, a user_id, solicitation_id and date sent.
 Check this table before sending to make sure we're not emailing anyone twice, unless desired.

+#### Eager loading / Load testing
+Using Goldiloader gem which brings in smart eager loading.
+With high volume of donations there could be even more efficiencies.
+Want to look at pages that are loading donations, solicitations, and users linked to campaigns.